isabellyfd/openweathermap/README.md

 <h1>openweathermap</h1>
 <p>
-	This project contains a simple request to openweathermap api using alamofire pods (verison 4.0). </p>
+	This project contains a simple request to openweathermap api using alamofire pods (version 4.0) and InLocoMedia SDK. </p>